Canne History, Family Crest & Coats of Arms

 Important Dates for the Canne family

 This web page shows only a small excerpt of our Canne research.
-Another 166 words (12 lines of text) covering the years 1292, 1340, 1618, 1717, 1777, 1808, and 1875 are included under the topic Early Canne History in all our PDF Extended History products and printed products wherever possible.
+Another 166 words (12 lines of text) covering the years 1340, 1292, 1808, 1875, 1618, 1717, 1777, 1667 and are included under the topic Early Canne History in all our PDF Extended History products and printed products wherever possible.

 Canne Spelling Variations

 Historical recordings of the name Canne include many spelling variations.
 They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 They include MacIan, MacAne, MacKane, MacKean, MacKain and others.

 Early Notables of the Canne family (pre 1700)

-Another 44 words (3 lines of text) are included under the topic Early Canne Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Canne Notables in all our PDF Extended History products and printed products wherever possible.